Update, December 24, 2020: This list was updated to include the Sennheiser Momentum True Wireless 2.

 1. Apple AirPods Pro

 When choosing wireless earbuds for your iPhone, the AirPods Pro really are a no-brainer.
-They not only offer seamless integration with any iOS device, but they are also a much-improved version of the AirPods 2.
-The Pro version now comes with a new design featuring silicone tips that will prevent frequent falling out.
-The new earbuds’ stems are shorter, although the form factor is still not exactly appealing.
-However, they are your best choice for a number of reasons.
+They not only offer seamless integration with any iOS device, but they are also a much-improved version of the AirPods.
+The Pro version features a new design with silicone tips that keep the earbuds in your ears.

-The AirPods Pro offer active noise cancelling, which can be toggled by squeezing the stems of the earbuds.
+The AirPods Pro offer active noise-cancelling, which can be toggled by squeezing the stems of the earbuds.
 There is also transparency mode on board, allowing you to hear noises from your environment.
-Battery life is good too, at around 4.5 hours with active noise cancelling turned on.
-A problem with many wireless buds — the microphone — is also quite decent on the AirPods Pro.
-The only downsides are that the charging case uses lighting instead of USB-C and the rather hefty price of the earbuds.
+Battery life is good too, at around 4.5 hours with active noise-cancelling enabled.
+Microphone quality is quite good, and can certainly get you through quick phone calls.
+The only downsides are that the charging case uses lighting instead of USB-C, and the rather hefty price of the earbuds.
 But if you want convenience and a product that just works, the AirPods Pro are the earbuds to get.

 2. Apple Beats Powerbeats Pro

 If battery life is the thing that matters to you the most, the Apple Beats Powerbeats Pro are the earbuds you need to get.
-They take everything that’s great about the AirPods 2 and at the same time improve on their shortcomings.
+They take everything that’s great about the AirPods, and improve upon their shortcomings.
 Don’t be put off by the unconventional design either.
-The ear hooks and distinct nozzles provide a stable fit and better audio quality than the AirPods 2.
+The ear hooks and distinct nozzles provide a stable fit, which is necessary for exercise.

-The standalone battery life is the Powebeats Pro is the best of any true wireless earbuds around.
-You get 10 hours and 52 minutes of playback on a single charge.
-Charging itself is quite fast: five minutes nets you 1.5 hours of playback.
-The Powebeats Pro also use the H1 chip, which ensures a lag-free audio streaming and gives you hands-free Siri access.
-The earbuds’ excellent sensors, on the other hand, streamline operation.
-They automatically pause playback when the earbuds are taken off and detect when you’re speaking, guiding the microphone.
+The standalone battery life is the Powerbeats Pro is the best around: you get 10 hours, 52 minutes of playback on a single charge.
+When you place the buds in the case for just five minutes, it nets you 90 minutes of playback.
+The Powerbeats Pro also use the H1 chip, which ensures a lag-free audio streaming and gives you hands-free Siri access.
+The earbuds automatically pause playback when removed.
 There’s even a volume rocker on each earbud, earning them a deserved spot among the best iPhone earbuds.

 3. Sony WF-1000XM3

 If you want to block out the hustle and bustle of the big city, look no further than the Sony WF-1000XM3 earbuds.
-These wireless buds are not only comfortable and stylish, but they also offer the best noise cancelling on the market.
-You can switch between three sound modes: noise cancelling, ambient sound mode, and off — manually or through the Sony Headphones Connect app.
+These wireless buds are not only comfortable and stylish, but they also offer the best noise-cancelling on the market.
+You can switch between three sound modes: noise-cancelling, ambient sound mode, and off.
 You can even prioritize sound quality at the expense of connectivity, or vice versa.

 The Sony WF-1000XM3 buds also support automatic ear detection.
 You only need to remove one earbud to pause playback, which is a great feature.
 So is the ability to pair them through both NFC and Bluetooth.
-Their battery life is not terribly impressive, however.
-Most of the time you will get around five hours, which is compensated with quick charging support.
-Another downside of the Sony WF-1000XM3 is the lack of water or sweat resistance.
+Their battery life is not terribly impressive.
+Most of the time you will get around five hours, but they do support fast charging.
+Another downside of the Sony WF-1000XM3 is the lack of water or sweat-resistance.
 They are not workout-friendly earbuds.
 If that doesn’t bother you, however, they are still among the best iPhone earbuds you can get.

-If audio quality is your top priority, then the Sennheiser Momentum True Wireless buds are your best choice.
-They reproduce clear, accurate audio, which puts them among the best iPhone earbuds you can get.
-Their build quality is superb too — they are both lightweight and durable enough to withstand the everyday wear and tear most users will put them through.
-They don’t offer too many features, but there is transparent hearing on board.
-The companion app has an intuitive interface too, giving you a lot of control over your sound.
+If audio quality is your top priority, then the Sennheiser Momentum True Wireless 2 buds are your best choice.
+These earphones reproduce clear, accurate audio, which puts them among the best iPhone earbuds you can get.
+Their build quality is superb too — they’re elegant, and durable thanks to an IPX4 rating.
+The active noise-cancelling is very good, and outperforms that of the AirPods Pro and SonyWF-1000XM3 alike.

 Read more: The best true wireless earbuds

-Battery life isn’t great: you get just 3 hours, 39 minutes of listening on a single charge which falls short of the Apple AirPods (2019).
-To compensate, they do support quick charging and just five minutes in the USB-C grants one hour of playback.
+Battery life isn’t great: you get just 3 hours, 39 minutes of listening on a single charge which falls short of the Apple AirPods.
+They support quick charging and just five minutes in the USB-C grants one hour of playback.
 Regarding sound quality, the dynamic drivers amplify bass and low-midrange notes, presumably to account for the poor fit.

 What you should know about iPhone earbuds

-- A proper fit greatly improves audio quality.
+A proper fit greatly improves audio quality.
 If your earbuds are falling out because the ear tips are too small, audio quality will suffer dramatically.
+This most obviously impacts bass reproduction, which is why open-fit earbuds tend to amplify bass notes much more than any other frequency range.

 Why you should trust SoundGuys